 15% - good.

-The correlation between the projection line and the price within "last cycle" means the correlation is calculated for the period of the analyzed cycle.
+The correlation between the projection line and the price within "last cycle" means that the correlation is calculated for the period of the analyzed cycle.
 For example, for Annual cycle the period is one year interval, and the correlation between the projection line and the price is calculated for one year interval.
 For the Moon synodic cycle it is 29.5 days, i.e. the correlation shows how this cycle works for the last 29 days.
-Re-read this paragraph.
-I may have misunderstood it.
-If i did, please correct

 It is better to calculate the correlation as a percentage.
 For example, use 12.3% instead of 0.123.
-Experience shows that percentage is more convenient for finance data while in classical statistics they use decimals
+Experience shows that percentage is more convenient for finance data while decimals are used in classical statistics.

-This test's purpose is to find out that the projection line based on the analyzed cycle is good enough, i.e. the correlation between the projection line and the price/price oscillator is high enough.
+This test's purpose is to find out whether the projection line based on the analyzed cycle is good enough, i.e. the correlation between the projection line and the price/price oscillator is high enough.

 To calculate the forecast ability of any astro cycle, click this button: